jlinoff/pam/README.md

 As time went on, i would continue to re-implement password managers as a hobby to learn new skills and refresh old ones.
 That pretty quickly got me into javascript, python, docker, golang and, a few years ago, to rust.
-It has been a fun journey.
+It has been a fun journey and i learned a great deal.

 By the time, i got around to writing _PAM_, i was using the prototype for a lot more than password management (mostly because i could enter